Use a Custom Domain with Tableau Cloud

 • RSA is used as the encryption algorithm.
 Certificate files must use the RSA encryption algorithm.

 • Expiration within 90 days to 365 days.
 The certificate expiration date must be within 90 days to 365 days from the issue date.
+The maximum validity period for publicly trusted TLS certificates is 397 days, which includes the standard 30-day grace period from the provider.

 • Valid RSA private key file.
-In addition to the certificate file, you must upload a corresponding TLS certificate key file.
+In addition to the certificate file, upload a corresponding TLS certificate key file.
 The key file must be a valid RSA private key with extension .key and have a bit length of 2048 bits or higher.

 PEM-encoded file example